Download PDF

 100 000 t CO₂e200 000 t CO₂e300 000 t CO₂e400 000 t CO₂e500 000 t CO₂e600 000 t CO₂e700 000 t CO₂e800 000 t CO₂e900 000 t CO₂e1 000 000 t CO₂e

 Jagajaga is a federal electorate that is geographically small relative to the state average and has a moderate urban density.
-Its major emissions source is electricity consumption with the majority of this coming from commercial electricity consumption.
+Its major emissions source is electricity consumption with the majority of this coming from residential electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.